-Best Rewards Cards for Travel Purchases in 2023 Best Rewards Cards for Travel Purchases in 2023
+Best Credit Cards for Travel Purchases in May 2025 Best Credit Cards for Travel Purchases in May 2025

-Best Rewards Cards for Travel Purchases in 2023
+Best Credit Cards for Travel Purchases in May 2025

 Bonus Points

 Redeeming points and miles for travel is the goal for all award travelers.
-However, sometimes even the most seasoned point collectors have to cough up some hard-earned cash.
-Using the right card in these situations can earn you thousands of extra points per year.
-But even beyond points, the right card can provide valuable perks, like travel insurance and lounge access.
+However, sometimes you'll still need to pay cash for your trips.
+Using one of the best credit cards for travel purchases in these situations can earn you thousands of extra points per year.

-Determining the ‘best’ travel card is tricky because it is extremely subjective.
-You need to factor in your circumstances to decide which card works best for you.
-You need to take into account your current travel goals and upcoming holiday plans.
+Determining the best credit card for travel purchases is tricky because it is subjective.
+You must factor in your circumstances, travel goals, and holiday plans to decide which card works best for your purchases.
 Moreover, you need to ask questions like:

 Chase Sapphire Reserve®